-The Mini Driver MPI Card's line ports are always the upper two ports on its interface module.
-They are 6-pin RJ-11 connectors on the ME780C-RJ11 model or 8-pin RJ-45 connectors on the ME780C-RJ45 model, pinned for a standard telco-wiring environment, as shown in Table 4-2 and Figure 4-2 on the next page.
+The Card's line ports are always the upper two ports on its interface module.
+They are 6-pin RJ-11 connectors on the ME780C-RJ11 model or 8-pin RJ-45 connectors on the ME780C-RJ45 model, pinned for a standard telco-wiring environment (see Table 4-2 and Figure 4-2).
+Connecting a 4-wire twisted-pair circuit between 2 or more Cards requires a crossover cable.

-The Mini Driver MPI Card operates full duplex over four wires (two twisted pairs).
+The Async Line Driver Card operates full duplex over four wires (two twisted pairs).
 In all applications, the twisted-pair wire must be 26 AWG or thicker, unconditioned, dry, and metallic.
 Both shielded and unshielded cable yield favorable results.